mQzLjP/nvim-config/README.md

 Personalized configuration for Neovim based on [LazyVim](https://github.com/LazyVim/LazyVim).

-Built with EndeavourOS (Arch Linux), not promising it will work in Windows or MacOS.
+Built with EndeavourOS (Arch Linux), not working very well in Windows.

 ## Installation